ZEDXION Price Hits $1.00 on Top Exchanges (USDZ)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-ZEDXION was first traded on May 15th, 2022.
+ZEDXION launched on May 15th, 2022.
 ZEDXION’s total supply is 87,000,000,000 tokens and its circulating supply is 500,000,000 tokens.
 The official website for ZEDXION is zedxion.io.
 The Reddit community for ZEDXION is https://reddit.com/r/?utm_source=share&utm_medium=ios_app&utm_name=iossmf and the currency’s Github account can be viewed here.
+The official message board for ZEDXION is medium.com/@zedxion_exchange.
 ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.
-The official message board for ZEDXION is medium.com/@zedxion_exchange.

-It is usually not possible to buy alternative cryptocurrencies such as ZEDXION directly using US dollars.
-Investors seeking to trade ZEDXION should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZEDXION using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as ZEDXION directly using US dollars.
+Investors seeking to trade ZEDXION should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ZEDXION using one of the aforementioned exchanges.

 Receive News & Updates for ZEDXION Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZEDXION and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.